-“Yeah,” I have an almost ready answer and a long-prepared smile whenever someone asks that.
-I feel throughout my day at work I would have this smile and readily “yes” underneath my face, lurking and waiting to erupt whenever someone pokes me.
+“Yeah,” I have an instant answer and a full-on smile whenever someone asks that.
+It is almost like throughout my day, at work, on the street, I would have this readily affirmative response and long-prepared smile right underneath my face, lurking and waiting to erupt whenever someone pokes me.
 How is it going?
 How are you doing?
 In America this is asked way too much.
-And the answer is always an assuring, great.
+And the answer is always an assuring, cutting-to-the-chase, great.
 Great.
 Doing great.
 Just to give no one any more trouble.
 Just to be as pleasing as we can be.

 But this instructor was different.
 He followed with: “Really all right, not just because I asked?”